openpeeps/madam/README.md

 ```

 ## Developing with Madam
-Run `madam init` in your project directory and setup your `madam.yml` via command line wizard, or create the config file by hand, containing the following:
+Run `madam init` in your project directory and setup your `madam.yml` via command line wizard.

+Here you can find a beautiful `madam.yml` configuration that covers all Madam features.

 ```yaml
 name: "Awesome Madam"